 - Make sure nothing is hanging down that could get snagged.
 Some lift bridges have chains so they can be pulled shut as the boat goes through.

-- Never close the bridge too early, when the boat is underneath.
+- Never close the bridge too early while the boat is underneath.

 - Never let anyone play on the bridge while operating it.

 Best Practice When Mooring by the TowpathCanal towpaths are busy places, full of people out for a nice walk or ride.
 So, when you approach the canalside and attempt to moor up, there are some basic rules to observe: